Sports are a great way to learn leadership, initiative, cooperation and time management.

 Philosophy and Goals

 Young people learn a great deal from their participation in interscholastic athletics.
-Lessons in sportsmanship, teamwork, competition, and how to win and lose gracefully are an integral part of our athletic program.
+Lessons in sportsmanship, teamwork, dedication, and perseverance teach our athletes how to develop good habits on and off the playing field.
 Athletics also play an important role in helping the individual student develop a healthy self-concept as well as a healthy body.

 The ultimate goals of the Athletic Program are to help the students

-- realize the value of participation without overemphasizing the importance of winning or excelling, and
+- realize the value of participation without overemphasizing the importance of winning or excelling

-- to develop and improve positive citizenship traits among the participants.
+- develop and improve positive citizenship traits among the participants

 The Athletic Department seeks: